bwakedavis/bwakedavis.github.io/content/blog/reactjs/index.markdown

 #### Mounting phase

-Components are mounted after all the childrens have been rendered.
+Components are mounted after all the children have been rendered.

 ```js
 import React, { Component } from 'react'